Azambuja – Santarem

 33.2km

-It is only the 3rd day, but already my body is protesting against walking yet another 30km today!
-I remember, after walking the Camino Frances last year, that the first week is the biggest challenge and then, from there it starts to get easier … so, just another 4 days to go …
+It’s only the 3rd day, but my body is already protesting to walk another 30km today!
+I remember, after walking the Camino Frances last year, that the first week was the biggest challenge and then, from there it started to get easier … so, only 4 more days to go.

-Although today’s stage has no hills and the terrain is as flat as a pancake, it’s a long day on our feet and the last 2.5km will be a very steep climb to Santarem.
-The weather forecast is still sunny for today (but this might change tomorrow).
+Although today’s stage has no hills and the terrain is as flat as a pancake, it is a long day on our feet and the last 2.5km will be a very steep climb to Santarem.
+The weather forecast is still sunny for today (but that could change tomorrow).

-We left Azambuja shortly after 7:00 and were treated to the most beautiful sunrise between the trees on a quiet road.
+We left Azambuja shortly after 7:00 and were treated to the most beautiful sunrise among the trees on a quiet road.

 A muddy walk:

-As we turned into a wide farm track, we could see the evidence of heavy rain of a couple of days ago.
-We had to choose our steps carefully not to end up in the mud.
+As we turned into a wide farm track, we could see the evidence of heavy rain from a few days ago.
+We had to choose our steps carefully so as not to end up in the mud.

 A muddy farm track about 2km after we left Azambuja

-It was however a lovely walk on quiet country roads with only a car or two passing us occasionally.
-As we pass an “Aerodromo” (air field), I glanced back and saw the fields behind us in the most beautiful shades of green.
-At that moment, it felt like pure Camino!
+However, it was a lovely walk on quiet country roads with only the occasional car or two passing us.
+As we walked past an “Aerodromo” (airfield), I looked back and saw the fields behind us in the most beautiful shades of green.
+At that moment it felt like pure Camino!

 Different shades of green fields as we continued our walk towards Santarem

-About 10km into our walk, we came to the small village of Reguengo.
-It was interesting to see the high flood barrier on the one side of Reguengo … the Tejo river is lying just on the other side.
-Sometimes we would walk on top of the flood barrier from where one could see the river and then we would get back to the road again to see if we could find a café … we were in serious need of coffee!
+About 10km into our walk, we came to the small town of Reguengo.
+It was interesting to see the high flood barrier on one side of Reguengo with the Tejo River just on the other side.
+Sometimes we walked on top of the flood barrier where you could see the river and then we came back to the road to see if we could find a café … we seriously needed coffee!

 Walking on top of the high flood barrier enabled us to see the Tejo River